The non-existence of some Galois representations of moderate dimension in small characteristic: Non-existence of GLdFpbar -valued representations (Thm A)

 giving $|d_K|^{1/n}<3^4=81$.
 From Odlyzko's Table 1, we see that (under GRH, and for $K$ totally real) $n<280$.
 But, as in Proposition \ref{prop:length1}, $n$ must be divisible by $18$ or $27$, and its prime-to-$3$ part cannot be in $\{1,4,5,7\}$, so we get the list of possibilities

 A computer search (see Appendix) gives iteratively the results in Table \ref{tab_length2_p3}.

-At this point the set of candidates for $n$ is not quite empty!
+At this point the set of candidates for $n$ is not yet empty!
 We are left with the case $n=18$, which we now rule out.
 There are three (isomorphism classes of) non-abelian groups of order $18$:

 For the first two, a $3$-Sylow subgroup is isomorphic to $(\Z/3\Z)^2$, hence the $3$-length is $1$, which rules them out given the assumptions.
 The last group is the dihedral group $D_9$, which we can rule out using Remark \ref{rem:dihedral}. \qedhere \end{enumerate} \end{proof}